JackGelotte/Store-Visitors-Tracker/README.md

 When a customer moves from one section to another, the sensors would trigger and send to the API both sections.
 The API then logs this, with a timestamp.
 It also keeps a count on how many people are in each area.
+You can also call the API to get all sections and the current count on each section.
+And do a reset on a section.

 ---